andreas-wilm/lofreq3/README.md

   - CI on Github
   - Note: If nimble test is too limiting: https://github.com/ryanlayer/ssshtest
 - Implement filter or bcftools recipes (and add docs)
-- Wrapper: Multithreaded pileup and call as one, with region inference (and add docs)
+- Parallelism: reader to queue with async calling (sidestepping json conversion)
 - Add workflow and container for end to end processing with old LoFreq.
 Consider adding BAQ and indel multiplexed before sorting
 - Create release with static binary and announce availability
 - Contain viterbi, indelqul and alnqual somehow as libs and link